Application forms (link)

 D. Post-Construction Forms:

-- For applications deemed complete prior to July 1, 2015 (**If you have trouble downloading this form, see Tips.**)
+- For applications deemed complete between July 1, 2010 - July 1, 2015 (**If you have trouble downloading this form, see Tips.**)

 The Act 250 Application Form is a PDF-fillable form (i.e., a "smart-form") that has replaced the original Regular (Long Form), Short Form, Extension of Construction Completion Date, and Administrative Amendment Forms.
 You will need to download and save the form to your computer for completion and submission to the designated District Office.
 The PDF form meets the requirements for the electronic copy of the application required according to our electronic submission guidelines (instructions are contained in the Act 250 Application Guide).

 Some users experience a "Please wait" error when they click on the link to open the form.
 This error occurs because some web browsers do not support PDF.

 To avoid the "Please wait" error, follow these steps:

 - In order to fill out the application form (and most of our other online forms), you will need a PDF-reading program.
 If you do not have one, our forms are compatible with Adobe Reader, which is free to download and use.
 If you have Adobe Reader already installed, verify that you are using version 9 or higher for best results.

 - Once you have installed Adobe Reader, return to https://nrb.vermont.gov/act250-permit and click on the application form link.
 This action will bring you to the application form page (screenshot below).

 - On the application form page, use your cursor to hover over the PDF file name, then right click with your mouse.
 In the drop-down menu that opens (screenshot below), choose "Save target as..." (or "Save link as...", "Save linked file as...", etc; variations depend on your browser) and then save the file to your desktop.